iSight : iSight versus DV Camcorder or other web-cam

 Edit 2

 From OS 10.4.9 Apple have included an USB Driver for UVC (USB Video Class) Compatible Cameras.
 To a certain extent this is to support the Internal iSight on Intel Macs.
-However it does allow the use of Cameras that are USB Video Class (Sometimes listed and Universal Video Class) without the need for Mac specific drivers from the camera manufacturers or from third parties like IOXperts or macam and the use of the iUSBCam utility for use with iChat.
+However it does allow the use of Cameras that are USB Video Class (Sometimes listed as Universal Video Class) without the need for Mac specific drivers from the camera manufacturers or from third parties like IOXperts or macam and the use of the iUSBCam utility for use with iChat.
 It must be pointed out though that the iUSBCam link has a Camera Guide page which for some older cameras does link to both those two sites.
 The Drivers could be useful from these links if the manufacturer does not supply a Mac one even if the use is not for iChat.

 How do you Tell ?